Center for Ethics and Global Politics

 - Parliamentary and budget procedures

-Along with its research activities, the Centre, under the Direction of Prof. Nicola Lupo, organizes the Master in Parliament and Public Policies, launched in 1987 and now part of the LUISS School of Government as an in-depth seminar and post-graduate professionalization.
+Along with its research activities, the Centre offers the Master in Parliament and Public Policies, launched in 1987 and now part of the LUISS School of Government as an in-depth seminar and post-graduate professionalization.

 Centro Italiano Studi Elettorali (CISE)

 Director: Roberto D’Alimonte – firstname.lastname@example.org